themarkrizkallah/zenith/README.md

 ## Acknowledgments

-* Tip of the hat to [filidorwiese](https://github.com/filidorwiese/) 's [stellar-wallet](https://github.com/filidorwiese/stellar-wallet) for inspiration on how to structure this project.
+* Tip of the hat to [filidorwiese](https://github.com/filidorwiese/)'s [stellar-wallet](https://github.com/filidorwiese/stellar-wallet) for inspiration on how to structure this project.